edenlc/t20_prediction/README.md

 All required packages can be installed using poetry, poetry.lock and pyproject.toml for more details.
 The all_matches.csv file is too large to be uploaded to github, but can be saved locally by running notebook 1.
+Models/ was also excluded from the repository due to its size, but can be saved locally by running notebooks 3. and 4.

 ## Modeling of Cricket Match Results